jamesbachini/Noirlang-Experiments/soroban_verification/README.md

 # Soroban UltraHonk Proof Verification

+## WORK IN PROGRESS - DO NOT USE!

+## WORK IN PROGRESS - DO NOT USE!

+## WORK IN PROGRESS - DO NOT USE!

 The `soroban_verification` crate exposes a single Soroban contract that consumes the raw `vk_fields.json`, `proof`, and `public_inputs` artifacts emitted by `bb` (barretenberg) and verifies the proof inside a Soroban transaction using the `ultrahonk_rust_verifier`